-The foregoing provisions shall be applicable for the term of this Agreement only, i.e., through April 30, 2001.
+The foregoing provisions shall be applicable for the term of this Agreement only, i.e., through April 30, 2004.
 The fact that the parties agreed to the foregoing provisions shall not be considered precedential with respect to whether this issue is a mandatory subject of bargaining.
 Moreover, the fact that the parties agreed to the foregoing provisions shall not be considered precedential or otherwise create a burden on any party seeking to negotiate changes.

 Section 5.6.
 Court Time.
-An employee who is required to make court appearances on behalf of the City during the employee's off-duty hours will receive pay for all hours worked at the rate of one and one-half (1 1⁄2) times the employee's regular hourly rate with a minimum guarantee of two (2) hours.
-The minimum guarantee shall not apply if court time continuously precedes or follows an employee's regularly scheduled working hours, in which case the employee will be paid only for actual hours worked.
+Employees who are required to make court appearances on behalf of the City during days that they are not scheduled to work, and employees assigned to the midnight shift who are required to make such court appearances during their off-duty hours, will receive pay for all hours worked at the rate of one and one-half (1 1⁄2) times their regular hourly rate, with a minimum guarantee of three (3) hours.
+Any other employees who are required to make court appearances on behalf of the City during their off-duty hours will receive pay for all hours worked at the rate of one and one-half (1-1/2) times their regular hourly rate, with a minimum guarantee of two (2) hours.
+The minimum guarantee shall not apply if court time continuously precedes or follows an employee's working hours, (either regularly scheduled or overtime), in which case the employee will be paid only for actual hours worked.

-The parties agree that the employee's paid court time shall commence thirty (30) minutes prior to the scheduled time to appear in court.
+The parties agree that the employee's paid court time shall commence thirty (30) minutes prior to the scheduled time to appear in court, provided that this provision will not be applicable if the employee is on duty immediately prior to the time of the scheduled court appearance.